atulvarshneya/quantum-computing/blogs/QAOAblog-01.md

 ### Step 3: Classical Optimizer

-All of QAOA's intelligence resides not in the circuit itself, but in how the parameters $\gamma_{k}$ and $\beta_{k}$ are chosen.
+All of QAOA's intelligence resides not only in the circuit itself, but in how the parameters $\gamma_{k}$ and $\beta_{k}$ are chosen.

 After the quantum circuit is executed and measured many times, the